ICanBoogie/HTTP/README.md

 Leveraging this feature, you won't have to implement a controller for the `HEAD` method if the controller for the `GET` method is good enough.

+### Stripping the body of responses to `HEAD` requests

+The dispatcher cares about responses to `HEAD` requests and will strip responses of their body before returning them.